 The data also shows that certain groups have been disproportionately affected, with women, younger people, people with less disposable income and people who are disabled or have another long-term physical health condition more likely to report depressive symptoms.

 Responding to the data, Stephen Buckley, Head of Information at Mind, said:

 “We cannot underestimate the impact that the pandemic has had on the nation’s mental health – whether that’s bereavement, the devastating loss of life, the impact of lockdown, or the impact of the latest economic recession which may have affected our jobs and livelihoods.

 “This latest data from the ONS is worrying but not surprising, as it chimes with our own research.
-We surveyed 16,000 people during the initial lockdown and found that the pandemic has taken its toll on the nation’s wellbeing, with two in three young people (68 per cent) said their mental health got worse during the initial lockdown, compared to three in five (60 per cent) adults.
+We surveyed 16,000 people during the initial lockdown and found that the pandemic has taken its toll on the nation’s wellbeing, with two in three young people (68%) said their mental health got worse during the initial lockdown, compared to three in five (60%) adults.